Summary

 • Jae Ho Sohn, MD (ucsf)

-Dr. Sohn is a cardiothoracic radiologist focusing on lung cancer imaging and intervention with emphasis on machine learning, radiological natural language processing, and clinical translation of 0.55T low-field lung MRI.
-As a physician with engineering background, he has been broadly involved in projects that use mathematical and engineering techniques to tackle research questions in radiology.
+Dr. Sohn is a cardiothoracic radiologist focusing on lung cancer and interstitial lung disease imaging with technical emphasis on machine learning, quantitative imaging, radiological natural language processing, and clinical translation of 0.55T low-field lung MRI.

 Details